KushagraKha/goose/README.md

 ```

 ### Example Use Case
 Imagine you have multiple versions of Python installed on your machine.
-With goose, you can easily switch between them without constantly modifying your system's environment variables.
+With goose, you can easily switch between them without constantly modifying your system's environment variable order.
 Just add each version using a unique command name:

 ```
 goose -f /path/to/python3.8 -n python38